 Chucking food in the fridge is a great way to keep the food fresh, and out of the danger temperature zone (keep your fridge at 5°C and below).
 But making sure you put things in the correct order is important too.
 For example;

-The top shelf in a fridge generally has a mild temperature, which makes it a good place to store butters and cheeses.
+The top shelf in a fridge generally has a mild temperature, which makes it a good place to store butter and cheeses.

-The middle section of a fridge is usually slightly colder, which is ideal for cooked meats, fresh fish, eggs and dairy products like cream, yoghurts and soft cheeses.
+The middle section of a fridge is usually slightly colder, which is ideal for cooked meats, fresh fish, eggs and dairy products like cream, yogurts and soft cheeses.

 The lower levels tend to be colder still, and is the best place to chuck your raw meats and chilled ready meals.

-Then the drawers at the bottom generally stays the least cool which is why you should only really keep fruits and vegetables in there.
+Then the drawers at the bottom generally stay the least cool which is why you should only really keep fruits and vegetables in there.